Logo

 Before changing strategies, identify why the breakdown is happening.

-• Look for patterns like time of day or subject
+• Look for patterns like time of day or specific subjects

 • Calm the brain first before pushing academics